The Radio Teleswitch Switch-off

-By June 2025 the Radio Teleswitch Service (RTS) will end as it is reaching the end of its operational life and new technologies are available to replace the system.
+By June 2025 the Radio Teleswitch Service (RTS) will start to be phased out as it reaches the end of its operational life and new technologies are available to replace the system.

 Radio Teleswitches are a type of electricity meter which receives a radio signal to tell a meter when to switch between on-peak and off-peak rates.
 In Fife, you are most likely to have a Radio Teleswitch meter if you have or have had electric storage heaters in the past and are or have been supplied by Scottish Power.
 You may be on a tariff known as Comfortplus or have a meter with 2 or 3 different rates.

 The Radio Teleswitch will tell your storage heaters when to begin charging and your immersion heater when to turn on during off-peak periods.
-When the RTS ends in June 2025 your heating system may no longer function in this way.
+You will need a smart meter to replace the RTS functionality went he service ends.

-Energy suppliers have until 30 June 2025 to replace all meters with smart meters replicating a similar function.
-Your supplier should contact you before this date or you can reach out to them to request an upgrade.
+Energy suppliers will replace all meters with smart meters replicating a similar function as part of the phase out.
+Your supplier should contact you when your area is affected.
+You can reach out to them directly anytime to request an upgrade.

 How do I know if I have an RTS Meter?